-A political campaign run by political consultants who use virtually identical strategies in different jurisdictions.
+A “cookie-cutter campaigns” are political campaigns run by political consultants who use virtually identical strategies in different jurisdictions.
 The typical sign of such campaigns are websites or direct mail advertisements that use identical layouts and stock photographs.

 The increased number of cookie-cutter campaigns in recent years is due, in large part, to the rise of political consulting on the local level.

 But they’re also due to consultants having found campaign tactics that work again and again.

 Walter Shapiro: “There is another intriguing reason why campaign tactics in both parties are about as creative and innovative as those employed by the French general staff during World War II.
 No major candidate is willing to risk his or her political future on untried campaign plans built around embracing new media and playing down TV spots.
 With a Senate seat or a governorship at stake, the political herd instinct is as powerful as it is debilitating.
 So every campaign resembles every other campaign with cookie-cutter ads since the creative potential of 30-second spots was exhausted decades ago.”